IBM-Cloud/ansible-collection-ibm/docs/ibm_cis_range_app.rst

     The type of edge IP configuration.

+  cis_id (True, str, None)
+    (Required for new resource) CIS Intance CRN

+  dns (True, str, None)
+    (Required for new resource) Name of the DNS record for this application

+  dns_type (True, str, None)
+    (Required for new resource) Type of the DNS record for this application

+  origin_dns (False, str, None)
+    DNS record pointing to the origin for this Range application.

+  proxy_protocol (False, str, None)
+    Allows for the true client IP to be passed to the service.

+  tls (False, str, False)
+    Configure if and how TLS connections are terminated at the edge.

+  protocol (True, str, None)
+    (Required for new resource) Defines the protocol and port for this application

+  origin_port (False, int, None)
+    Port at the origin that listens to traffic

   traffic_type (False, str, direct)
     Configure how traffic is handled at the edge.

-  dns (True, str, None)
-    (Required for new resource) Name of the DNS record for this application

   origin_direct (False, list, None)